skorodumina/twopeg/README.md

 input.cxx - reads input parameters,

-read_xsect_files.cxx - reads the files with cross sections from the corresponding directories,
+read_xsect_files.cxx - reads the files with cross sections from the "data" sub-folder,

-out_file_open.cxx, out_file_fill.cxx, out_file_close.cxx - are needed to open fill, and close output files, r espectively,
+out_file_open.cxx, out_file_fill.cxx, out_file_close.cxx - are needed to open fill, and close output files, respectively,

 anti_rot.cxx - contains the subroutine that calculates the 4-vectors of all final particles in the lab frame from  W, Q2 and hadron variables generated in the CMS,